Low carb? High carb? Juice cleanse? No cleanse? Good fats? No fats? The list goes on.

 If your coach or nutritionist or any other expert is handing out a generic macro-based plan to you and every other person on their list, it might be time to consider a new expert!

 Guides and example menus are great and I have no qualms with these for a larger audience; but, if you’re given a specific number of calories and/or proteins, carbs, and fats to aim for each day, this should be tailored specifically to you – the individual – based your physical attributes, your activity levels, and your goals.
 Anything less is not good practice.

 NOTE: I don’t personally count calories, nor do I encourage it for most of my clients.
 This approach absolutely has it’s place, but again, master the basics before you even consider it.

 KEEP IT SIMPLE – deja vu?

-There is a simple, essential connection between most radiant, lean, and strong bodies all across the world.
-They share an understanding of the fundamentals of a high performance lifestyle, including:
+There is a simple (and essential) connection between most radiant, fit and strong people all across the world – an understanding of the fundamentals of a high performance lifestyle, including:

 Pretty basic, right?

 If you’re having trouble seeing the big picture or if you’re feeling impatient, please use this week to work on positive mindset strategies and give yourself a gentle reminder that good things take time.
 Remember; each good day is one step closer to your goal, and you WILL get there…